Not expecting us so soon?

 When it comes to physical health problems we often forget the mental health side behind the conditions as well.
 Or sometimes that’s the other way around.
-This is improving, and hopefully as further research continues mental and physical health will be better in tandem.
-PTSD in those suffering physical injuries is a good example of this, and one we may all be aware off..
+This is improving, and hopefully, as further research continues mental and physical health will be better in tandem.
+PTSD in those suffering physical injuries is a good example of this, and one we may all be aware of.

-It also mentions mental health problems and learning disabilities, however this is a under-researched area.
-There’s not many statistics I can give here however there is evidence to suggest that people with learning disabilities are less aware of their bodies and more likely to experience bullying which can cause body dissatisfaction.
+It also mentions mental health problems and learning disabilities, however, this is an under-researched area.
+There are not many statistics I can give here however there is evidence to suggest that people with learning disabilities are less aware of their bodies and more likely to experience bullying which can cause body dissatisfaction.

 It mentions people on the autistic spectrum experiencing their body differently.
 Being autistic I can say that I experience sensations differently to an extent.
 I’m much more aware and conscious of my body and where it exists in the space.
 I’m also more sensitive to touch.

 Hopefully, further research may mean we can revisit these statistics and be able to say how body image affects our mental health in the detail of the above sections.

 There’s not believed to be that much difference between backgrounds in body image however the report does mention that Black (it’s capitalised in the report) women are more satisfied with their bodies then White women.
 Studies have found that Black British girls are more likely to express a positive body image and less likely to have disordered eating behaviours.
 The same is said to be true for Black Males

 There’s a comment on cultural influences which is mainly based on body weight ideals in different cultures, exposure to the media, and the Western “thin ideal” which one study found Dutch children from non-Western minorities had to some extent internalised.